 If you believe Instagram is the right social media channel to promote your brand, it is time to start considering what ad format would suit your business better.

-There are three types of ads on Instagram: photo, video, and carousel ads.
-Each has their unique characteristics and as such serve their own unique ad purposes.
+Each Instagram ad format has their unique characteristics and as such serve their own unique ad purposes.

 Photo ads serve the purpose of telling a brand’s story through clear, striking imagery.
 Unlike the other formats, for photo ads to be successful, they must rely on the boldness of the singular image to communicate whatever the company behinds it wishes to convey.
 Photo ads are particularly useful for presenting single products to customers like clothing or a restaurant meal.